evolution-linux/evolution-docs/src/installation/live-images/partitions.md

 ## Boot partition (optional)

 On most modern systems, a separate `/boot` partition is no longer necessary to boot properly.
-If you choose to use one, note that Void does not remove old kernels after updates by default and also that the kernel tends to increase in size with each new version, so plan accordingly (e.g. `/boot` with one Linux 5.x `x86_64` kernel and GRUB occupies about 60MB).
+If you choose to use one, note that EvolutionOS does not remove old kernels after updates by default and also that the kernel tends to increase in size with each new version, so plan accordingly (e.g. `/boot` with one Linux 5.x `x86_64` kernel and GRUB occupies about 60MB).